Game of the Generals: Software

-Through the years as electronic devices and programming languages evolved and were commercially released, many Filipino computer science students and programmers have created and released their own software versions of Game of the Generals to the public for use on different devices and platforms.
-The game's rules and mechanics lend themselves well to replacing the human arbiter with an electronic or software version, both to decide the results of challenges, and to indicate if the game has already been won by one player.
+Software versions of Game of the Generals have been developed for various platforms.
+The game's rules and mechanics lend themselves to digitization, allowing a software-based arbiter to handle challenges and determine win conditions in place of a human referee.

-To cite an example, a software app downloadable on the Google Play Store for Android smartphones (with touchscreens) called Game of the Generals Mobile was released on 19-Nov-2020 by Mawkins Entertainment.
-It was last updated on 10-Jul-2022 and is designed for Android version 5.0 and later versions.
-It has a download size of 47.51 MB and currently has 50,000+ downloads with a user-provided rating of 4.5 out of 5.0.
-This software package allows online and offline play, allows replays of matches and custom matches, allows play with an AI (artificial intelligence), allows one-on-one play with any player who has the same software, ranks the various players on leaderboards, and allows them to manage their reputations when they start winning matches.
+An example is Game of the Generals Mobile, a mobile application developed by Mawkins Entertainment and released for Android devices in 2020.
+The app supports online and offline play, AI opponents, match replays, and player rankings.

+In 1988, three college students from the Philippines—Paul Q. Gozon, Paterno A. Lim, and Hector C. Santos—created a software version of the game using Turbo Pascal as part of an academic thesis.
+The project aimed to replicate decision-making processes in gameplay through a computerized opponent.

 Comparison with Stratego

 Generals bears many similarities with Stratego, including a hierarchy/ranking of pieces, invisible enemy piece values, arbitrary initial placement within a player's "home" area, and the use of spies to eliminate high-ranking pieces.

 However, unlike Stratego, Generals does not have any bombs, nor miners to defuse them.
 The Generals spies act as reusable mines, as they will remove almost all pieces when attacked yet are not themselves removed from the board.
 Generals also does not have scouts, which may cross several spaces across the board in one move.
 All of the pieces in Generals can move, while both the flag and the bombs in Stratego are stationary.
 Also, each player has two Spies in Generals, while each only has one Spy in Stratego.
 In general, Stratego has more pieces than Generals and games accordingly last longer.

 In addition, unlike Stratego, which features two "lakes" in the middle of the board, all 72 of the squares on the Generals board are accessible.
 There are six empty spaces during the initial placement of pieces in the three ranks closest to the player for Generals, while the same three ranks are completely filled in Stratego.

 Finally, Generals inherently requires a third-party arbiter to maintain the game's uncertainty all the way to the endgame.
-Stratego requires that both players' pieces are revealed during a challenge to determine which piece is removed.
+Stratego requires that both players' pieces be revealed during a challenge to determine which is removed.